ShirinG/shirinsplayground/content/page/conferences_podcasts_webinars.md

 <br>

-- [I talk about Deep Learning with Keras in R and Python](https://shirinsplayground.netlify.com/2018/03/meetup_talk_ruhrpy_april_18/) at the following upcoming meetup: [Ruhr.Py 2018](https://www.meetup.com/Ruhr-py/events/248093628/) on Wednesday, April 4th 2018
+- [I talk about Deep Learning with Keras in R and Python](https://shirinsplayground.netlify.com/2018/03/meetup_talk_ruhrpy_april_18/) at this meetup: [Ruhr.Py 2018](https://www.meetup.com/Ruhr-py/events/248093628/) on Wednesday, April 4th 2018

 > Introducing Deep Learning with Keras and Python Keras is a high-level API written in Python for building and prototyping neural networks.
 It can be used on top of TensorFlow, Theano or CNTK.
 In this talk we build, train and visualize a Model using Python and Keras - all interactive with Jupyter Notebooks!